Jackie Battle

-Early years
+Early life

-Battle was born in Humble, Texas and began his football career as a youth in the Humble Area Football League.
+Battle was born in Humble, Texas, and began his football career as a youth in the Humble Area Football League.
 He attended Humble High School, where he practiced football and track.

 As a senior, he tallied 1,524 rushing yards, 182 receiving yards and 20 touchdowns.
-He contributed to the team having a 10-3 record and reaching the third round of the UIL playoffs.
+He contributed to the team having a 10–3 record and reaching the third round of the UIL playoffs.
 He was a two-time first-team All-District selection and an all-state running back.

 He was ranked by Rivals.com as the 38th best high school running back in America.

 College career

 Battle accepted a football scholarship from the University of Houston, while majoring in Sports administration.
 As a redshirt freshman, he appeared in 11 games (no starts); collecting 102 carries for 560 yards (second on the team), a 5.5-yard average and 9 rushing touchdowns (tied for the team lead).
 In the 2003 Hawaii Bowl he had 19 carries for 124 yards (6.5-yard avg.) and 3 touchdowns.

 As a sophomore, he appeared in 5 games (one start).
 He missed the last 5 contests of the season after tearing a tendon in one of his fingers.
 He tallied 49 carries for 209 yards (third on the team) and 2 touchdowns.

 As a junior, he appeared in 12 games (3 starts).
 He compiled 106 carries for 408 yards (second on the team) and 5 touchdowns.

 As a senior, he formed a potent running back duo with Anthony Alridge.
 He appeared in 13 games (7 starts).
 He registered 184 carries for 943 yards (second on the team), 15 rushing touchdowns (school record) and 2 receptions for 13 yards.
 He had a career-high 3 rushing touchdowns against the University of Central Florida.
 He had a career-high 136 rushing yards against Southern Methodist University.
 He was selected to play fullback for the West in the 2007 East-West Shrine Game.

 Battle finished his collegiate career with 441 carries for 2,120 yards (4.8 avg.) and a school-record 31 rushing touchdowns.
 He also had six receptions for 45 yards.